Benson2121/Identifying-political-persuasion-on-Reddit/README.md

 ## Acknowledgment

-The started code of this project is from:
+The started code of this project is provied by:

 University of Toronto